AllenCellModeling/aicsimageio/docs/CONTRIBUTING.md

 If your `Reader` requires custom dependencies, add the custom dependencies to our [format_libs lookup in setup.py](https://github.com/AllenCellModeling/aicsimageio/blob/main/setup.py#L26).

-If you want your `Reader` to be used as a part of `AICSImage` object attempted reader resolution (i.e. the `AICSImage` object iterates through `Reader` objects until a `Reader` can read the provided object), add your file format(s) + reader module path to our [FORMAT_IMPLEMENTATIONS lookup](https://github.com/AllenCellModeling/aicsimageio/blob/main/aicsimageio/formats.py).
+If you want your `Reader` to be used as a part of the `AICSImage` object's attempted reader resolution (i.e. the `AICSImage` object iterates through `Reader` objects until a `Reader` can read the provided object), add your file format(s) + reader module path to our [FORMAT_IMPLEMENTATIONS lookup](https://github.com/AllenCellModeling/aicsimageio/blob/main/aicsimageio/formats.py).